jdittrich/userNeedResearchBook/text/dataAnalysis.md

 into insights about the participants.
 To archive this, try to revise group titles: make them more concise, clear and meaningful.
-If  a group of data is just named with a title based on mere commonalities of the data in that group, try to state an actual insight for a group .
-This will almost certainly require moving some data between groups as well in order to accommodate the data to the improved structure.
+If  a group of data is just named with a title based on mere commonalities of the data in that group, try to state an actual insight for that group.
+This will almost certainly require moving some data between groups in order to accommodate the data to the improved structure.

 > For one group I used the title »Arranging«, since arranging and aligning
 > objects, lines and text to a predefined grid or to each other was a